20211015 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 131 kaso aktivo di COVID-19 na Boneiru awe 15 di òktober 2021.
-Di e 50 resultadonan di tèst ku a drenta 6 a resultá di ta positivo.
-Ta investigando e fuente di kontagio.
+Tin 133 kaso aktivo di COVID-19 na Boneiru awe 16 di òktober 2021.
+Di e 87 resultadonan di tèst ku a drenta 13 a resultá di ta positivo.
+Di mayoria kaso nobo e fuente ta konosí.
 Tin 6 persona den hospital pa motibu di COVID-19.
-12 persona a rekuperá di COVID-19.
+11 persona a rekuperá di COVID-19.

 Pa mas informashon tokante biahe, paisnan di riesgo i reglanan aktual: www.boneirukrisis.com.